Deep importance sampling using tensor trains with application to a priori and a posteriori rare event estimation: Application to rare event estimation

 for Alg.~\ref{alg:dirt}.
 The computed composite map $\mathcal{T}^\lowsup{(L)}$ then provides an importance density $\bar{p} = \{\mathcal{T}^\lowsup{(L)}\}_\sharp \lambda$ that is close to the smoothed optimal importance density $f_{\gamma^*} \pi_0$, and for $\gamma^*$ sufficiently large, also close to the optimal importance density $p^*$.
 Finally, to estimate the \textit{a priori} rare event probability, we can use the deep importance sampling estimator \eqref{eq:dirt_est2} with $\rho^* = f\pi_0$.

-In \ref{proof:smoothing}, we make some heuristic observations that suggest that for sufficiently well-behaved $h(x)$ the Hellinger error induced by the smoothing may be $\mathcal{O}\{(\gamma^*)^{-1/2}\}$, providing some guidance for choosing $\gamma^*$ to balance the smoothing error and the tensor-train approximation error.
-Moreover, we also provide a simple example in \ref{sec:disk} to show that after smoothing, deep importance sampling does indeed work well on discontinuous densities that concentrate along a strongly nonlinear manifold.

-To estimate the \textit{a posteriori} rare event probability the ratio estimator based on deep importance sampling defined in \eqref{eq:ratio_deep} can be used.
-Using a tempering approach as in \cite{gelman1998simulating} and \cite{del2006sequential}, the bridging densities for the denominator $\E_{\pi_0}\{\mathcal{L}^y\}$ of the ratio estimator in Alg.~\ref{alg:dirt} are chosen to be
+To estimate the \textit{a posteriori} rare event probability, the ratio estimator based on deep importance sampling defined in \eqref{eq:ratio_deep} can be used.
+Using a tempering approach as in \cite{del2006sequential,gelman1998simulating}, the intermediate densities for the denominator $\E_{\pi_0}\{\mathcal{L}^y\}$ of the ratio estimator in Alg.~\ref{alg:dirt} are chosen to be